anpero-vietnam/AmazonCloudWatch.net/README.md

 # AmazonCloudWatch.net sample
-upport for CreateLogGroup if awslogs-group does not exist upport for CreateLogStream if awslogs-Stream does not exist Amazone setup
+Support for CreateLogGroup if awslogs-group does not exist Support for CreateLogStream if awslogs-Stream does not exist Amazone setup
 1) Go to https://console.aws.amazon.com/cloudwatch/home go create Log groups
 2) Click on the created Log groups to create log stream